Crane Hall, Rm 151 | (307) 766-5197 | melissa.bukovsky@uwyo.edu

 AS, College of DuPage (2000)

 Melissa Bukovsky joined the Haub School of Environment and Natural Resources in August 2023.
 She came to the University of Wyoming from the National Center for Atmospheric Research, where she had worked as a research scientist since 2009.
-Melissa is the head of a new University of Wyoming laboratory focused on regional earth systems modeling which aims to provide quantitative, computationally derived projections of regionally relevant environmental futures for Wyoming and beyond.
+Melissa is the head of a new University of Wyoming laboratory, CLIMES, which focuses on regional modeling of Earth’s systems.
+CLIMES aims to provide quantitative, computationally derived scenarios of regionally relevant socio-environmental futures for Wyoming and beyond.

 Visit Melissa Bukovsky's Google Scholar page for more information.